lykmapipo/mock-express-response/README.md

 // With options
 var response = new MockExpressResponse({
-    render:ejs.renderFile, //use ejs as render engine
+    render: ejs.renderFile, //use ejs as template engine
     request: new MockExpressRequest({
     //request options
     ...